ELELAB/environments_workshop/conda/conda.md

-# Using firtual environments with Conda
+# Using virtual environments with Conda

 ## Prerequisites